 What is DNA?

-DNA is large complex protein that carries the genetic information or genetic "code" of an organism.
-It is made of two parallel strands of protein arranged in a helix, like a spiral staircase.
-The two twisting strands of protein are referrered to as a 'double helix'.
-DNA is often called the "blue print of life" because it carries the "instructions" on how to build every part of a specific organism.
+DNA is often called the "blueprint of life" because it carries the "instructions" on how to build every part of a specific organism.
 All common forms of life, such as viruses, bacteria, plants, and animals carry a copy of their own genetic code in each of their cells.
-Organisms that are closely related genetically have very similar DNA patterns, which organisms that are quite different share little DNA in common.
+Organisms that are closely related genetically have very similar DNA patterns, while organisms that are quite different share little DNA in common.
 For example, the DNA of a cat is very similar to that of a lion, but it is quite different from the DNA of the dog or horse.
 However, regardless of how similar two organisms might be, there are differences in their DNA that makes each organism unique.

 How is DNA-PCR used in veterinary medicine?

 DNA-PCR is most commonly used in veterinary medicine to detect the presence of infectious organisms, such as viruses, bacteria, and some types of parasites.
 Less commonly, DNA testing is used in breeding animals to determine parentage, to detect genes responsible for heritable disease, and to look for genes that control specific characteristics such as coat color.